 LLC corresponds to the French societe a responsibilite limitee (S.A.R.L.), is like an incorporated partnership or a U.S. closed corporation or a British private limited company.

 There is no minimum capital required under Egyptian law with respect to the incorporation of LLC.
 However, the issued capital of LLC shall be paid in full upon application for incorporation.

 The establishment of a LLC requires a minimum of two (2) partners and up to a maximum of fifty (50) partners.
 Furthermore, there are no restrictions on the nationality of the partners.

 LLC may be managed by one manager of any nationality.

 Finally, LLC shall in general comply with the same provisions of Corporate Governance that apply to JSC.

 One Person Company (“OPC”):

-For the first time in Egypt, some recent amendments to the Companies Law introduced the OPC, which can simply be owned by either a natural or juristic person.
+Some of the recent amendments made to the Companies Law introduced the OPC for the first time in Egypt, which can simply be owned by either a natural or juristic person.

-OPC’s name shall be diverted from either the purpose thereof or the name of its sole shareholder.
+OPC’s name may be diverted from either the purpose thereof or the name of its sole shareholder.

 OPC is not allowed to carry out any of the following: